David Linford - BACP Registered & Accredited Counsellor

 I appreciate that seeking help and support can be a difficult process, so I am very happy for you to contact me in the first instance to discuss your situation confidentially and ask any questions you may have.

-I offer a free initial consultation session, where I can introduced myself and discuss the counselling process a little more.
+I offer an initial consultation session at a reduced rate, where I can introduced myself and discuss the counselling process in more depth.
 This is also a useful space to think about what support might be most helpful to you at this time.
 After the consultation, if you would like to go ahead with counselling, we could organise your first session with me.
 These may take place weekly or fortnightly, depending on what works for you.
 You do not have to make a decision immediately after the initial consultation.
 I am happy for you to take some time, think about it and get back to me.

 Initial consultations can also take place over the phone or online.
 Please feel free to email me in the first instance if you have any questions about booking a consultation with me.